 Our Board of Directors has unanimously adopted an amendment to the 2000 Stock Incentive Plan that, subject to shareholder approval, authorizes an increase in the number of shares reserved for issuance from 1,825,000 shares to 4,025,000 shares.
-As of March 29, 2002, approximately 234,672 shares of common stock remained available for grant under the plan, and options to purchase approximately 3,271,567 shares of common stock were outstanding under all our option plans.
+As of March 29, 2002, approximately 234,672 shares of common stock remained available for grant under the plan, and options to purchase approximately 17,298,507 shares of common stock were outstanding.